How to Eat 100 Grams of Protein a Day

 • Cheese: Protein content varies by type, but certain varieties of cheese, like feta and paneer, are particularly protein-packed.
 A half-cup serving of paneer has about 20 grams of protein.

 • Nuts and Seeds:Almonds are one of the most protein-rich nuts, with a half-cup delivering 15 grams.
-But calories can add up quick: That half-cup serving of almonds is more than 400 calories.
+But calories can add up quickly: That half-cup serving of almonds is more than 400 calories.
 Among snackable seeds, pumpkin seeds stand out: A half-cup delivers about 17 grams of protein.

-Ideally, you want to eat a variety of protein-rich foods to reach your 100 grams, so you get all 22 amino acids.
+Ideally, you want to eat a variety of protein-rich foods to reach your 100 grams, so you get all the essential amino acids.
 A mix of protein sources can also help with your overall health, Scott says.
 It means a mix of other nutrients, vitamins and minerals in the food you eat — which can mean a healthier you.

-4 Easy Strategies to Consume More Protein
+4 Easy Strategies to Eat More Protein

 1. Cook Starches in Bone Broth